stanfordhpccenter/cs74/labs/week2/Lab-3-Package-managers-file-systems-RPMs.md

 ```
 rpm -qR singularity
 ```
-6. View location of singularity
+6. View location of singularity:
 ```
 which singularity
 ```